 1.2 Client Identification and Preferences

-Our clients are the members involved with the AIRPACT system.
-This includes a variety of professors and researchers from Washington State University and the University of Idaho as well as other collaborators.
-The AIRPACT team consists of Brian Lamb, Joseph Vaughan and Patrick O’Keeffe from WSU, Jennifer Hinds from UI as well as Thomas Jobson and Serena Chung.
-Jennifer Hinds from UI is our main contact for gathering the data we require in order to build our mobile application and display the information in a similar fashion as the website.
-She currently handles the website applications of their data and will be able to give us access to their database.
-We have met Brian Lamb and Joseph Vaughan to discuss the requirements that they want to see in our mobile application.
+Our clients are the members involved with the AIRPACT system in the Laboratory for Atmospheric Research at Washington State University (WSU) and at the University of Idaho. .
+The AIRPACT team consists of professors Brian Lamb, Joseph Vaughan and Tom Jobson from WSU and Jennifer Hinds from the Northwest Knowledge Network at the University of Idaho.
+Jennifer Hinds is the web master for the AIRPACT system and is vital resource for gathering data from their database for use in a mobile application. .

-Through an interview with Brian and Joseph, we were able to determine what preferences they have regarding our application.
-They want our application to be able to allow a user to enter a location or use their current location based on their GPS location and be able to see what the current air quality levels are for their location.
-They would also like the ability for the user to see future forecast levels for several pollutants.
-They also want the user to be able to go to an interactive map that will provide several graphics products that are available on their website.
-The application should automatically zoom in on the location the user is currently looking at and they would prefer that locations of nearby AIRNOW sensors should appear on the map as well.
+They want the mobile application to have similar functionality to their website and offer a host of graphics applications and air quality data to a user.
+They also wish the application to be simple enough and easy to understand for the average user.
+The average user is considered to be a person who would use this application to quickly gather data about the air quality at a given location in the Pacific Northwest.
+The application will be able to allow a user to enter a location or use their current location based on their GPS location and the air quality information from the AIRPACT system will be displayed.
+The application should show an easy to read color coded AQI number for that location along with color coded indexes for the main pollutants.
+They would also like the ability for the user to see future forecast levels for several pollutants by being allowed to switch from current levels to hourly forecasts as well as forecasts for every 12 hours up to 48 hours in advance.
+They also want the user to be able to go to an interactive map that will provide several graphics products that are currently available on their website including hourly future forecast animations for PM2.5 and Ozone levels.
+The application should also automatically zoom in on the location the user is currently looking at and they would prefer that locations of nearby AIRNOW sensors appear on the map as well.
 The user would then be able to toggle on or off several other layers on the map.
-Through the interview, they were also able to express that some of the data offered from their website may need to be removed from the mobile application to keep the app simple enough for the common user.
-Simplifying the amount of data and charts may be necessary to increase readability.
+The AIRPACT team also would like the application to be lightweight enough for the user and not too cluttered.
+This includes not showing certain data that is available on the website to the mobile application such as meteorological data like wind forecasts.
+Simplifying the amount of data and charts may also be necessary to increase readability.
 Another feature that is preferred to have in the application is the ability for the user to toggle an animated map of their graphics either of the past like most current radars do but also the ability to display their future casts.

-Speaking with Tom Jobson, many of the goals for the sensor became clear.
-The system would house sensors for three pollutants (CO, O3, NO) along with sensors for temperature and pressure, a transmitter to submit data through RF signals, a method of logging data and sensor diagnostics, and possibly a method for geolocating itself depending on the platform the sensor is being used with (home, car, backback).
+The hardware system would house sensors for three pollutants (CO, O3, NO) along with sensors for temperature and pressure, a transmitter to submit data through RF signals, a method of logging data and sensor diagnostics, and possibly a method for geolocating itself depending on the platform the sensor is being used with (home, car, backback).
 Because of these expected platforms, it is also implied that the sensor module will need to be somewhat compact in a consumer friendly frame.
 It is clear that the goal of this sensor is to make a product that more accurately observes air quality than other popular cheap sensors available now while still making it easy to use and mobile enough for the average consumer, creating a useful pool of data that can be accessed by anyway through the coupled mobile app.

 1.3 Stakeholder Identification and Considerations